 For security reasons, it is important that all method calls to the CloudBilling API are secure.
-This is achieved via a combination of transport-level security (SSL) and a custom, token-based authentication mechanism.
+This is achieved via a combination of transport-level security (HTTPS) and token-based authentication.

-With the release of CloudBilling 1.11, we now support API tokens in addition to username/password logins.
-These long-lived tokens are created through the Management Portal.
-These will eventually replace the current username/password logins.
+Along with your API request you provide a long-lived API token.
+These tokens are created through the Management Portal.
 API tokens are submitted for every request to the API in the SOAP header.
 The namespace to use for the header is

 http://api.cloudbilling.nl/2018/11/auth/token and the name to use for the element is

 An example of embedding the ApiToken in the SOAP header: